Datavault-UK/automate-dv-docs/docs/macros/index.md

 [function](https://docs.getdbt.com/reference/dbt-jinja-functions/source)
 for [dbt sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources/).

-dbtvault provides the means for specifying sources for Data Vault structures with a `source_model` argument.
+AutomateDV provides the means for specifying sources for Data Vault structures with a `source_model` argument.

 This behaves differently for the [stage](#stage) macro, which supports either style, shown below: